eriknyquist/arduinozero-metronome/README.rst

 Summary of results
 ##################

-The Arduino Zero metronome is measurably worse than the Korg TM-60 when it comes to accuracy & consistency, however the error factor for the Arduino Zero metronome is still quite small, and still makes for a very usable metronome.
+The Arduino Zero metronome is measurably worse than the Korg TM-60, and measurably better than the Android app, when it comes to accuracy & consistency.
+However the error factor for the Arduino Zero metronome is still quite small, and still makes for a very usable metronome.

+It is worth noting that the overall timing jitter for all 3 tested metronomes is still well below 1 millisecond, so all 3 metronomes are still perfectly usable in this regard.
+The full span of the Y axes in the graphs below is only 4 milliseconds.

 * *Korg TM-60 worst-case deviation from average beat time*: **0.0471 milliseconds (0.0196% of average beat time)**
 * *Arduino Zero worst-case deviation from average beat time*: **0.2061 milliseconds (0.0859% of average beat time)**
+* *Android "Metronome Beats" app worst-case deviation from average beat time*: **0.4471 milliseconds (0.1863% of average beat time)**

 Korg TM-60 accuracy test results
 ################################